top of page

 Tribe Hesperiini

-A very large global tribe that includes 40 Afrotropical genera, 15 tribes with species recorded from Semuliki.
+A large global tribe that includes 40 Afrotropical genera, 15 genera have species recorded from Semuliki.

 Teniorhinus ignita.jpeg